 This bibliography provides general research guides that can help all genealogists.
 There are many additional books available as well.
 To see a more complete list of genealogical books, check any of the online genealogical book dealers or visit these vendors at our Annual Family History Conference.

 For research tips on specific topics which may impact your research, click here.

 Board for Certification of Genealogists.
 The BCG Genealogical Standards Manual.
-Orem, Utah: Ancestry, 2000.
+2nd edition.
+Orem, Utah: Ancestry, 2019.

 Colletta, John Philip.
 They Came in Ships: A Guide to Finding Your Immigrant Ancestor’s Arrival Record, 3rd edition.
 Salt Lake City, Utah: Ancestry, 2002.